 Read Banned Books: a Brief List of Books That Have Been Challenged, Restricted, or Banned

 We have compiled a list of books that have been challenged, restricted and/or banned.
 This list is in no way exhaustive, but it does include a selection of books that have been published across decades, about various topics and by a wide range of authors, illustrators and publishers.
-We have chosen to include the book descriptions from the publishers so that you can decide for yourself whether these books belong in children’s hands.

 Visit our Bookshop for a complete list of book summaries, and to purchase and/or donate.